suanier/vr-explorer-upgraded-docs/docs/VR-EXP 第三方api对接文档-英文.md

 	3.2 Acquisition of Visbody interface credential
 		3.2.1 Acquisition of Visbody interface credential
 		3.2.2 Binding of user information
-	3.3 Acquisition of body composition file and data 3.3.1 Acquisition of body composition data
+	3.3 Acquisition of anthropometry file and data
+		3.3.1 Acquisition of body composition data
 			3.3.1-1 vr-explorer Acquisition of body composition data 3.3.1-2 S30 Acquisition of body composition data